Polyvinyl-Records/polyvinyl-records/product_lists.md

 # How to Create Product Lists
-> Create lists of products to display throughout the site or in order to group certain products together.
-Use Product Lists to build Artist Stores, Sales, Webstore Sections and more!
+> Create lists of products to display throughout the site or to group certain products together.
+> Use Product Lists to build Artist Stores, Sales, Webstore Sections and more!

 ![](/views/product_list_example.png)